We Made A Huge Mistake (So You Don’t Have To)

 Now, as we just saw, the exploding chocolate frogs we sell are excellent stocking fillers, Secret Santa presents and so on.

+When people asked for them it was too late to order any.
 We also couldn’t put “The Exploding Chocolate Frogs Are Here!” on the chalkboard outside the shop.

 That simple little headline is intriguing enough to make lots of people come inside – even if they’ve never bought anything from us before.
 So our footfall fell off a cliff.